Local Regulations

 Required Documentation

-- Cleaning Schedule: A documented schedule outlining regular cleaning tasks and frequency, ensuring compliance with property management standards.
+- Cleaning Schedule: A documented schedule outlining cleaning frequency and tasks for each property.

 Inspection Process

-- On-Site Inspection: Conduct a walkthrough of the property to assess compliance with cleaning standards and regulations.
+- Site Inspection: Conduct a thorough inspection of the property, checking for cleanliness, proper waste disposal, and compliance with local and state regulations.